 Further, for a doom album proper, the style thrown at us is almost too lively.
-This as compared to the more refined brand called Doom much later.
+So here we have a record that moves down this Gothic Metal road that became more and more important in the late ’90s and early ’00s.
 Draconian Times is – in this sense – a strange animal indeed.

 Now, what kind of album is Draconian Times really?

-This is also where the disconnect kicks in, with a part of the fan base stating that this somewhat kvlt-ish album is setting the tone for future Gothic and Doom Metal bands.
+This is also where the disconnect kicks in.
+With a part of the fan base stating that this somewhat kvlt-ish album is setting the tone for future Gothic and Doom Metal bands.
 I am not sure where this conviction comes from, apart from the fact that Paradise Lost have indeed helped shape the path to glory for both genres.
-Not to forget, that the band – starting with the next album – veered off their beaten path big time, only to come back to real doom with their latest 2015 album.
+Not to forget, that the band – by their next album – veered off their beaten path big time, only to come back to real doom with their latest 2015 album.
 And back in time they did not need five minutes to pronounce the word die neither – as witnessed in The Plague Within.

 Draconian Times did chart relatively well, compared to their former and also following albums.
 And there are two ways to look at it: From a brand standpoint – Paradise Lost being the product – this is a success with the UK, Sweden, Finland and Austria all now showing a result for the first time.
 Looking at the absolute chart positions, this is another story entirely.